blandflakes/brewing/dunkelweizen.md

 ## Notes
 Brewed on 2015-09-16.
 Found some midnight wheat, which I added for darkness.
 Made 5 gallons, and split the batch so that 2.5 gallons were on 3068 and 2.5 were on 3638.
 Forgot the brown sugar, like an idiot.

+Kegged around 2015-10-20.
+On tasting, the 3068 was clearly fruitier, though almost had too much going on.
+The 3638 tasted more like what I'd hope for in a Dunkel.